maheshreddygali/documentation-user/accounting/fiscal_localizations/localizations/peru.rst

 - Default Account Payable.
 - Default Account Receivable

-The chart of accounts for Peru is based on the most updated version of the PCGE (Plan Contable General Empresarial) which is grouped in several categories and is compatible with NIIF accounting.
+The chart of accounts for Peru is based on the most updated version of the :abbr:`PCGE (Plan Contable General Empresarial)`, which is grouped in several categories and is compatible with NIIF accounting.

 Accouting Seetings
 ------------------

-Once the modules are installed and the basic information of your company is set, you need to configure the elements required for Electronic Invoice, for this you can access to :menuselection:`Accounting --> Settings --> Peruvian Localization`
+Once the modules are installed and the basic information of your company is set, you need to configure the elements required for Electronic Invoice.
+For this, go to :menuselection:`Accounting --> Settings --> Peruvian Localization`.

 Basic Concepts
 ~~~~~~~~~~~~~~
 Here are some terms that are essential on the Peruvian localization:

 - **EDI**: Electronic Data Interchange, which in this refers to the Electronic Invoice.
-- **SUNAT**: is the organization which enforces customs and taxation in Peru.
+- **SUNAT**: is the organization that enforces customs and taxation in Peru.
 - **OSE**: Electronic Service Operator (Operador de Servicios Electrónicos),
     `SUNAT Reference <https://cpe.sunat.gob.pe/aliados/ose#:~:text=El%20Operador%20de%20Servicios%20Electr%C3%B3nicos%20(OSE)%20es%20qui%C3%A9n%20se%20encarga,otro%20documento%20que%20se%20emita>`_.
 - **CDR**: Receipt certificate (Constancia de Recepción)